hedrickbt/godot-hair/sol-9-pitfall-birdie-a/readme.txt

 		ii. y: 0
 	d.
 Lock the sprite and collision together.
 	e.
 Move the two locked items to the middle of the scene

+4. While still working on birdie, set the Script Variables | "Time impact" property to: -10 .
+Be carefult that you are not on pitfall.

-4. Save the scene ( ctrl+s ) and play the scene (F6) not the project - is the bird animated?
+5. Save the scene ( ctrl+s ) and play the scene (F6) not the project - is the bird animated?
 YES

 ### Adding birdie to the main scene
 1. Open the main scene (main.tscn)